PsichiX/Intuicio/book/src/official-frontends/simpleton/language-reference.md

 ```
 First question that comes into mind is:

-> Why there are `add` funciton calls instead of operators being used?
+> Why there are `add` function calls instead of operators being used?

 **Simpleton does not have operators** - Simpleton believes in being explicit.
 If something is doing what function calls does, it should be called as function.